About Thomas A. Geisler

 In his work as director of the Kunstgewerbemuseum of the Staatliche Kunstsammlungen Dresden, Geisler is currently addressing the challenges that exist in the museum environment and will apply to institutions in the future.
 He sees the future of the Kunstgewerbemuseum in Pillnitz Palace as a Design Campus, a teaching and research center for socially and ecologically relevant design issues with access to the multi-layered collections, a summer school, and the establishment of a multidisciplinary network.
 In doing so, the collection of craft techniques and materials will be drawn upon as well as questions directed towards the future.

 Design is constantly changing, for Thomas A. Geisler it also always has a political, social and utopian dimension.
 Geisler is a member of international committees and juries.

-In 2021, the newly founded Design Campus will award six workshop scholarships for the first time as part of the German Design Graduates Initiative for the annual summer school, which takes place from mid-July to the end of August.
+In 2022, the Design Campus will award three workshop scholarships for the second time as part of the German Design Graduates Initiative for the annual summer school, which takes place from mid-July to the end of August.

-Thomas A. Geisler, Director of the Staatliche Kunstsammlungen Dresden Museum of Kunstgewerbemuseum in Pillnitz Palace, and his team have selected 15 young graduates from all participating universities for the shortlist from the works submitted in 2019 and 2020.
+Thomas A. Geisler, Director of the Staatliche Kunstsammlungen Dresden Museum of Kunstgewerbemuseum in Pillnitz Palace, and his team have selected 15 young graduates from all participating universities for the shortlist from the works submitted in 2021.